izawartka/mathgraph/README.md

 # mathgraph
 An intuitive graphical calculator leveraging the latest features of the RZUF framework and an efficient custom mathematical expression parser.
-It supports algebraic expressions, shorthand notation (e.g., `x(x-4)`), and basic mathematical functions like `sin`, `cos`, `log`, etc.
+It supports algebraic expressions, shorthand notation (e.g., `x(x-4)`), and some mathematical functions like `sin`, `cos`, `log`, `asinh`, `abs`, `mod`, etc. User can choose between linear (decimal), logarithmic, and pi-based scales for the X and Y axes, as well as preview function values at specific points by hovering over the graph with the cursor.
+The tool is available in both English and Polish.

 ### Planned features:
-- Error highlighing in mathematical expressions
+- Improved error highlighing in mathematical expressions
-- Precise value reading at a specific point (using the mouse)
-- Logarithmic scale
-- π-based scale
-- Configuration file support
 - Improved rendering accuracy (addressing issues with asymptotes)

 ### RZUF3